Bass Reeves

-Bass Reeves (July 1838 – January 12, 1910) was a deputy U.S. Marshal, gunfighter, farmer, scout, tracker, railroad agent and an escaped enslaved person.
-He spoke the languages of several Native American tribes including Cherokee, Choctaw, Chickasaw, Seminole and Creek.
-Reeves was one of the first African-American Deputy U.S. Marshals west of the Mississippi River, mostly working in the Indian Territory.
-The region was saturated with horse thieves, cattle rustlers, gunslingers, bandits, bootleggers, swindlers and murderers.
-Reeves made up to 4,000 arrests in his lifetime, killing twenty men in the line of duty.
+Bass Reeves (July 1838 – January 12, 1910) was a deputy U.S. Marshal, gunfighter, farmer, scout, tracker, and railroad agent who escaped from slavery.
+He spoke the languages of several Native American tribes including Cherokee, Choctaw, Chickasaw, Seminole, and Muscogee.
+Reeves was one of the first black Deputy U.S. Marshals west of the Mississippi River, mostly working in the Indian Territory.
+Reeves is credited with more than 3,000 arrests during his career and with killing twenty men in the line of duty.

 Reeves was born into slavery in Crawford County, Arkansas.
-His family were enslaved by Arkansas state legislator William Steele Reeves.
-During the American Civil War, his owners fought for the Confederacy.
+His family was enslaved by Arkansas state legislator William Steele Reeves.
+During the American Civil War, his enslavers fought for the Confederacy.
 At some point, Reeves escaped and fled to Indian Territory, where he learned American Indian languages and customs, as well as tracking and survival skills.
 He eventually became a farmer and rancher.
-By 1875, Reeves was hired as a deputy U.S. Marshal along with other individuals.
-He was 37 years old.
+In 1875, Reeves was hired as a deputy U.S. Marshal at age 37.
 Reeves was well acquainted with the Indian Territory and served there for over 32 years as a peace officer, covering over 75,000 square miles in what is now Oklahoma.
-He was involved in several tragedies during his lifetime.
 He accidentally shot his cook, William Leach, which led to the court case United States vs. Bass Reeves, for which he was acquitted.
 His first wife Jennie died in 1896, and in 1902 he had to arrest his son Benjamin "Bennie" Reeves, who was charged with murdering his wife, Castella Brown.
-Bennie was convicted and found guilty by a jury on January 22, 1903, in Muskogee.
+Bennie was found guilty by a jury on January 22, 1903, in Muskogee.
 The presiding judge was C. W. Raymond.
 Bennie was sentenced to the U.S. prison at Fort Leavenworth, Kansas, for his natural life.
-Bennie was released after eleven years in prison, and lived out the rest of his life as a model citizen.
+Bennie was released after eleven years in prison and lived out the rest of his life as a model citizen.
 (Note: Indian Territory comprised most of what became Eastern Oklahoma on November 16, 1907, when Oklahoma became a state.
 Reeves's former position as a deputy U.S. Marshal was abolished at that time, so he became an officer with the Muskogee Police Department, where he served for two years until he was forced to resign because of his declining health.)